 Claudia Feigl

-3D Digitization as a Tool for Object Preservation and Presentation
+3D Digitisation as a Tool for Object Preservation and Presentation

-3D Digitization as a Tool for Object Preservation and Presentation
+3D Digitisation as a Tool for Object Preservation and Presentation

-3D-Digitization (photogrammetrie and high-resolution 360° photography) is a valuable method for both: conserving delicate glass objects and making them more accessible.
-By using 3D digital copies, the risk of physical damage to the original objects is minimized.
-At the same time, digitization enables a deeper analysis, documentation and interaction with these valuable cultural objects.
+3D-Digitisation (photogrammetry and high-resolution 360° photography) is a valuable method for both: conserving delicate glass objects and making them more accessible.
+By using 3D digital copies, the risk of physical damage to the original objects is minimised.
+At the same time, digitisation enables a deeper analysis, documentation and interaction with these valuable cultural objects.

-The lecture presents the importance of 3D digitization as a strategy for the documentation and presentation of highly sensitive objects using the example of the Blaschka models, as well as the aspect of archiving and visualization of the digital files.
+The lecture presents the importance of 3D digitisation as a strategy for the documentation and presentation of highly sensitive objects using the example of the Blaschka models, as well as the aspect of archiving and visualisation of the digital files.

 About